TomC-93/VLR/Crown-Heights/README.md

 Please fully cite this work when using the data provided, or referencing the methodology, results, or conclusions.

 Carlin, T.F., Vautrin, A.J., Paul, T.S.H., Rolando, C., Davidson, S.J., & Scott, M.B.
-(2024) Conifer samara structure diverges across the height of the tree crown. _New Zealand Plant Protection_ (In Press)
+(2024) Conifer samara structure diverges across the height of the tree crown. _New Zealand Plant Protection_

+Access the full article here: https://journal.nzpps.org/index.php/nzpp/article/view/11779

 ### Disclaimer